Arcane34/Programming-Based-Animations/README.md

 # Programming-Based-Animations
-A compilation of programming based animations that I have made in my spare time while playing around with math
+A compilation of programming based animations that I have made in my spare time while playing around with particle movement and math.